Dementia with Lewy Bodies (DLB)

 DLB is caused by the decay or deterioration of brain tissue.

-DLB has 3 features that distinguish it from other forms of dementia:
+DLB has some features that distinguish it from other forms of dementia:

 There is no cure for DLB.
 Treatment involves managing symptoms.